AntoineZen/SEBC/optimizations.rst

 .. _comp_opt_on_the_fly_result:
 .. figure:: figures/Comp_opt_on_the_fly_-_results.png
+	:scale: 35%

 	Energy consumed with or without proposed algorithm.

 This figure shows that the algorithm save energy with all multimedia file.
 On the text file, the consumed energy is the same as the compression will not be discarded.
 The energy saved is the energy that would be consumed by the compression.
 One can see that the save are bigger on write that on read.
 This measurement take into account only the enrgy consumed by the file-system and the flash chip, not the whole system.

-The paper propose a second optimization that can be done using the same criteria.
+The paper propose a second optimization that can be done using the same criteria and it will be treated in the next section.

 Optimization of the page cache
 ------------------------------